awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 So, for example, you might specify \(in your configuration\) SampleProfile as the query argument profile to use\.
 Then you could use the URL `https://d1234.cloudfront.net?fle-profile=SampleProfile` instead of `https://d1234.cloudfront.net`, to have CloudFront use SampleProfile for this request, instead of the profile you'd set up for the content type of the request\.

-You can create up to 10 configurations for a single account, and then associate one of the configurations to the cache behavior of any distribution for the account\.
+You can create up to 10 configurations for a single account, and then associate one of the configurations to the cache behavior of any distribution for the account\.<a name="field-level-encryption-setting-up-step4-procedure"></a>

 **To create a configuration for field\-level encryption \(console\)**